Homemade, delicious elderberry syrup! Natural, potent remedy for colds and flu!

 - Steep tea for 10-15 minutes and add to elderberry mixture.

-- Once cooled slightly, stir in honey, apple cider vinegar, and lemon juice until honey is well incorporated.
+- Once cooled slightly, stir in honey, apple cider vinegar, and lemon juice (if using) until honey is well incorporated.

 - Taste and add more honey or lemon to suit your taste.